stevenbenner/stevenbenner.com/src/content/posts/2010-05-17-ultimate-web-site-optimization-trick-data-uris.md

 The data URI scheme (*aka data: URLs*) is a method to include data in-line in a URI.

 I don’t suppose that makes much sense, let me elaborate; Simply put, data URIs allow you to include a file (or multiple files) inside of another file.
 The most obvious and practical use is to embed background images inside a CSS file.
-You do this by base64 encoding a file and embedding the contents, with some basic meta data, into a URI.
+You do this by <a href="https://en.wikipedia.org/wiki/Base64">base64</a> encoding a file and embedding the contents, with some basic meta data, into a URI.

 It is important to note that while the data URI scheme was created in 1998 it never reached the status of Standard Protocol.
 It is still on the list of “Proposed Standards”.
 However, all of the most popular *modern* browsers have implemented the data URI scheme.